In this food safety guideline, we talk about which types of contamination greatly affect quality. Download this food safety guidelines PDF for free.

 - Mandate the FDA to guide manufacturers to comply with FSMA.

 FSMA compliance means having a strong and working Food Safety Management System in your company.
 At FoodDocs, we will help you understand and implement top-quality FSMS guidelines and give you an overview of what is FSMA compliance.
-We help you get food safety certifications with minimum effort.
+We help you get food safety certifications with minimum effort through our digital Food Safety Management System.

-The main aim of FSMA is to shift the focus of manufacturers and governing agencies towards the prevention of potential food safety issues from a reactive approach.
-Under the FDA Food Safety Modernization Act, the strictness of monitoring and imposing firm foreign and domestic supplier verification programs have been significantly strengthened to protect the public.
+The main aim of FSMA is to shift the focus of manufacturers and government agencies towards the prevention of potential food safety issues from a reactive approach.
+Under the FDA Food Safety Modernization Act, the strictness of monitoring and imposing firm foreign and domestic supplier verification activities have been significantly strengthened to achieve public health goals.

-The law requires both foreign and local suppliers to adhere to the food safety regulations set out by the FDA.
-In addition to emphasizing the role of manufacturers towards achieving food safety, the law is also a tool that strengthened the jurisdiction and capabilities of the FDA to impose sanctions on non-complying companies.
+Food safety requirements of the law both foreign facilities and local suppliers to adhere to the food safety regulations and supplier verification activities set out by the FDA for manufacturing practice of high-risk foods.
+In addition to emphasizing the role of manufacturers in achieving food safety, the law is also a tool that strengthened the jurisdiction and capabilities of the FDA to impose sanctions on non-complying companies.
 Under this law, the FDA is given approximately 50 regulations and guidelines covering provisions for entities operating and those with transactions in the country.

-With exemptions to some industries, the FSMA compliance requires all food processors to create a risk-based hazard analysis.
+With exemptions to some industries, the assurance of compliance requires all food processors to create a risk-based hazard analysis.
 Within the food processing flow, a manufacturing company is required to create a preventive control program for significant and foreseeable hazards under the FSMA.
+This program may include practices such as stringent sanitation procedures for food contact surfaces, a food allergen control program, lab accreditation, and a recall plan.

-In order to promote the preventive approach, manufacturers and suppliers are required by this law to provide a detailed list of corrective actions to the identified hazards as well as a Food Defense plan.
+To promote the preventive approach of the law, concerned manufacturers and suppliers are required by this law to provide a detailed list of corrective actions to the identified hazards from high-risk foods as well as a Food Defense plan.
 The FSMA also promotes the use of scientific methods to establish regulations on food safety.

-It specifically requires all concerned industries to comply and create an FSMA food safety plan, hazard and critical control point identification, the establishment of controls and preventive food safety measures, monitoring, recall plan, and more stringent documentation of inspection reports.
+It specifically requires all concerned industries to comply and create an FSMA food safety plan, hazard and critical control point identification, the establishment of controls and preventive food safety measures, monitoring, recall plan, complete product tracing system, and more stringent record-keeping requirements of inspection reports.
+These requirements are built to address any unintentional and intentionally produced food safety issues with reasonable probability, including acts of terrorism.

 Why was the FSMA established?

-To address this food safety issue, the U.S. governing administration and concerned food safety regulating bodies drafted several food law proposals and came up with the FSMA in 2009.
+To address the threats to food safety, the U.S. governing administration and concerned food safety regulating bodies drafted many food law proposals and came up with the FSMA in 2009.
 The law was formulated as a response to the significant changes in the food industry globally including the higher risk of foodborne illnesses they carry.

 The FSMA regulations aim to protect consumers from potential food safety hazards.
-To do this, the law mandates all food manufacturers and suppliers who are regulated by the FDA to comply with their provisions.
-This accounts for about 75% of the U.S. food supply, leaving the other 25% under the care of the USDA.
+To do this, the law mandates all food manufacturers and suppliers who are regulated by the FDA comply with their provisions.
+This accounts for the majority of the U.S. food supply as only 25% is under the care of the USDA.
 This means that all domestic and foreign food establishments that have transactions with the country must comply with the FSMA.

 Food industries dealing with meat, dairy products, and poultry that are under the USDA are not included in the provisions of FSMA.
-Basically, if you are a commercial farm owner, in the packaging and label industry, or food processing industry, the FSMA applies to your business.
+If you are a commercial farm owner, in the packaging and label industry, or food processing industry, the FSMA applies to your business.

 - Small businesses - entities that house less than 500 full-time employees under their main facility, subsidiaries, and affiliates.

-- Very small business - food production companies that gain less than $1 million per year within a three-year period before the applicable calendar year for human food sales.
+- Very small business - food production companies that gain less than $1 million per year within three years before the applicable calendar year for human food sales (e.g. farmer's markets or roadside stands).

-- Other businesses - companies that employ more the 500 full-time workers and gain a total revenue of $1 million or more per year within a three-year period before the applicable calendar year for human food sales.
+- Other businesses - companies that employ more the 500 full-time workers and gain a total revenue of $1 million or more per year within three years before the applicable calendar year for human food sales.

 7 Major Rules of FSMA

-In order to make the law more efficient and effective, seven major rules were designed to ensure clear resolutions are made to address food safety concerns.
+To make the law more efficient and effective for food processors, seven major rules were designed to ensure clear resolutions are made to address food safety.
 Below are brief explanations and an overview of these rules.

 1. Produce safety